BitAcademyDev/documentation/docs/exercises/introduction.md

 There are two ways to view a students self diagnostic.
 The first one is to go in to the module via the student's progress page.
 The second option is to use the dashboard widget *"Failed self diagnostics"*.
-You'll be able to see the correct answer's
+You'll be able to see the correct answers
 (and hide them via the toggle in the top right when going through the quiz with the student).

 ![self diagnostic review example](/img/staff/coaches/exercises/self-diagnostic.png)